thoka/java2python/README.md

 ## Installation

-Install the required build dependencies for java-front
+Install the required dependencies

 - aterm-2.5
 - sdf2-bundle-2.4
 - strategoxt-0.17
+- java-front-0.9.1

 You will find them on http://strategoxt.org/Stratego/JavaFrontRelease09

+Install yaml support for python

 The make files depend on bash.
 Check `/bin/sh --version` if it is bash.
 If not, change the symlink  `/bin/sh` to point to `/bin/bash`.